Eye Hazard: “Sticks on Fire” Plant Sap

 Proper Treatment Often Elusive

 Although the ocular toxicity of Euphorbia sap is documented, relatively few eye care professionals, have experience managing these cases.
-If you have the misfortune of getting Euphorbia sap in your eye, make sure you let your healthcare practitioner know that the sap you got in your eye is known to cause toxicity to the eye.
-You can expect most eye doctors will need to read up on Euphorbia and they eye to render treatment.
+If you have the misfortune of getting Euphorbia sap in your eye, do not delay and immediately seek care with an eye care professional.
+Make sure you let your practitioner knows that the sap you got in your eye is known to cause toxicity to the eye.

 Patients with Euphorbia sap in their eye commonly have incapacitating eye pain which can worsen initially before improving.
 The symptoms can last for several days even with proper treatment.
 Healing of the eye is often slow due to a chemical found in the Euphorbia sap called diterpenoid diester.